GhanshyamVerma/Explainable-Recommender-System/KG_XGBoost/README.md

-# KG Driven XGBoost based Recomendation System
+# KG Driven XGBoost-based Recommendation System
-Recommendatiion System is built using learning to rank approach.
-Popular boosting models like XGBoostRanker, LightGBMRanker, CatBoostRanker trained on Recsys Challenge data incorporating user article, features, KG embeddings,SentenceTransformer embeddings.
+This Recommendation System is built using the learning-to-rank approach.
+Popular boosting models like XGBoostRanker, LightGBMRanker, and CatBoostRanker trained on Recsys Challenge data incorporating user articles, features, KG embeddings ,SentenceTransformer embeddings.

 ## Table of contents